Fast methods to compute the Riemann zeta function: Outline of fast methods to compute

 \begin{thm} There are absolute constants $\kappa_6$, $\kappa_7$, $\kappa_8$, $\kappa_9$, $A_8$, $A_9$, $A_{10}$, $A_{11}$, and $A_{12}$, such that for any $\mu \le 1$, any integer $K>0$, any integer $j\ge 0$, any positive $\epsilon<e^{-1}$, any $a,b \in [0,1)$, any $c\in [0,K^{\mu-3}]$, and with $\nu:=\nu(K,j,\epsilon)=(j+1)\log(K/\epsilon)$, the value of the function $H(K,j;a,b,c)$ can be computed to within $\pm \, A_8 \, \nu^{\kappa_6}\epsilon$ using $\le A_9\,\nu^{\kappa_7}$ arithmetic operations on numbers of $\le A_{10}\,\nu^2$ bits, provided a precomputation costing $\le A_{11}\, \nu^{\kappa_8}\,K^{4\mu}$ arithmetic operations, and requiring $\le A_{12}\,\nu^{\kappa_9} \,K^{4\mu}$ bits of storage, is performed. \end{thm}

-In a practical version of the algorithm, arithmetic can be performed using significantly fewer than $O(\nu^2)$ bits, and we should be able to replace $\nu(K,j,\epsilon)$ with $j+\log(K/\epsilon)$.
-The restriction $\mu \le 1$ is first needed during the first phase of the algorithm (subsection 4.1) to ensure a certain cubic sum can be evaluated accurately using the Euler-Maclaurin summation formula with only a few correction terms.
+Theorem~\ref{cubicthm} yields a $t^{4/13+o_{\lambda}(1)}$ method to compute zeta, as we explain later in this section.
+(We remark that the restriction $\mu \le 1$ in the statement of the Theorem is first needed during the first phase of the algorithm, in \textsection{4.1}, to ensure that a certain cubic sum can be evaluated accurately using the Euler-Maclaurin summation formula with only a few correction terms.)